Comparison of Anomaly Detectors: Context Matters: Compared methods

 where $\mathcal{L}_d$ is maximized while $\mathcal{L}_g$ is minimized, $\vec{z}$ is sampled from the prior and $\vec{x}$ from the training set.
 The optimization searches the saddle point of the two losses, which is difficult and notoriously unstable.
 Therefore a long series of work, e.g.~\citep{hong2019generative}, proposes improvements over the basic approach~\citep{goodfellow2014generative}.
 One of the approaches is based on the introduction of feature-matching loss~\citep{salimans2016improved}.
 We will denote the model trained with this loss as feature-matching GAN (fmGAN).
-In fmGAN training, the cost function of the generator~\ref{eq:gan-Lg} is augmented with output of some intermediate (e.g. the penultimate) layer of the discriminator.
+In fmGAN training, the cost function of the generator~\ref{eq:gan-Lg} is augmented with output of some intermediate layer of the discriminator.
 Specifically, the generator is optimized as

 where $h_{\vec{\psi}}$ is the output of the intermediate layer of the discriminator and $\vec{z}$ is a sample from $p(\vec{z})$.
-This feature-matching loss is used in AnoGAN for detection of anomalous objects in images, with hyperparameter $\alpha$, which was zero in the original publication \cite{salimans2016improved}.
+This feature-matching loss is used in AnoGAN~\citep{schlegl2017unsupervised} for detection of anomalous objects in images, with hyperparameter $\alpha$, which was zero in the original publication \cite{salimans2016improved}.

-GANs are frequently augmented with a third model $q(z|x)$~\citep{donahue2016adversarial} required to satisfy the cyclic property~\citep{zhu2017unpaired}.
-This makes the distinction between GANs and VAEs blurred, as demonstrated by using min-max (GAN-like) approximation of Wasserstein divergence in Wasserstein autoencoders, Sec.~\ref{sec:ae_theory}.
+GANs are frequently augmented with a third model $q(z|x)$~\citep{donahue2016adversarial} which makes the distinction between GANs and VAEs blurred, as demonstrated by using min-max (GAN-like) approximation of Wasserstein divergence in Wasserstein autoencoders, Sec.~\ref{sec:ae_theory}.
 This makes it sometimes hard to assign a model to some class (for example GANomaly belongs according to us to probabilistic autoencoders).

 Recall the role of the discriminator is to discriminate \textit{generated} samples from \textit{real} ones.
 Since the generator is trained to generate samples with a high discriminator score, it seems logical to use the discriminator to score anomalies